lucpod/ticketless/lessons/04-serverless-application-model/README.md

 sam local start-api
 ```

-If you are using the [helper container](https://github.com/lucpod/serverless-workshop-helper-container), then you need to pass some extra parameter to make sure you expose the SAM test server to your main host machine:
+If you are using the [helper container](https://github.com/lucpod/serverless-workshop-helper-container), then you need to pass some extra parameters to make sure you expose the SAM test server to your main host machine:

 ```bash
 sam local start-api -v $PARENT_PWD/lambda/src --host 0.0.0.0